Honours (Higher) Diploma on

 - International Business & Trade

-**both elective Subjects may be studied if preferred - ask the College for details.
+**two or three of the elective courses may be studied if preferred - please ask the College for details.

 BUSINESS MANAGEMENT & ADMINISTRATION

 - Capital and the financing of businesses, sources of capital, share issues.

 - Working capital, cash and funds flow; revenue, income, expenditure, overheads.